Kari-Nami/todo-list/README.md

 - Edit task title & details
 - Customize tasks: resize, drag around & change colour
 - Smooth animations
-- Hovering over a task brings it to the front for quick view, then it goes back to its previous position
+- Hovering over a task brings it to the front for quick view, then it goes back to its previous position when hover stops
 - Clicking on a task brings it to the front
 - Tasks save when page is reloaded or reopened

 # Tech Stack

-I separated my project into 2 repositories to separate my **backend** and **frontend**:
+I separated my project into 2 repositories to separate the **backend** and **frontend**.
+This is the **frontend**.

 ## Frontend
 React Single Page Application (SPA) that handles UI, dragging interactions, and colour theming